Sign up to Wool.com and create your own personal wool hub.

 “The graduate program has enabled us to create a talent pipeline of more than 300 young graduates who are connected with the agricultural industry and who have a passion for the land and wool.

 “To be able to tap into this emerging talent pool provides benefits to both AWI and the wool industry.”

 Applications for the 2020 AWI Graduate Training program open on Monday 1 April and close on Tuesday 30 April 2019.
-To apply, please select the AWI Graduate Training Program at www.wool.com/careers or apply through Seek or LinkedIn.
+To apply, go to the AWI Graduate Training Program page or apply through Seek or LinkedIn.

 Emma grew up on a commercial mixed farm ‘Yamagalli’ in Galong, north west of Yass in NSW.
 During her childhood, Emma had extensive exposure to wool production helping her family out on the farm.
 With this foundation, Emma went on to study Agriculture Economics at the University of Sydney where she is a member of the Ag society.